-Directed by associate vice chancellor for marketing and strategic communication Paul Mason and assisted by operations manager Sherri MacCheyne, the work that we do supports you in your own marketing communication efforts.
+Directed by interim vice chancellor for University Communications Jeff Shafer and assisted by associate director Sherri MacCheyne, the work that we do supports you in your own marketing communication efforts.
 As brand ambassadors and experts on the university’s communication strategy, we are here to make sure you have the tools for creating successful marketing communication materials.
-Together, University Relations has earned more than 25 awards from the Council for Advancement and Support of Education (CASE), The International Academy of Visual Arts, the American Advertising Federation and the University Photographers’ Association of America among others.
+Together, University Communications has earned more than 25 awards from the Council for Advancement and Support of Education (CASE), The International Academy of Visual Arts, the American Advertising Federation and the University Photographers’ Association of America among others.
 Take advantage of the resources we have developed to help you achieve your goals.

-The University Relations Communication Guidelines can help you leverage UNCG’s strategic messaging and navigate communication channels to best position your news and stories with audiences.
-If you have a news or story idea that you would like University Relations to consider, please complete the news/story submission form.
+The University Communications Communication Guidelines can help you leverage UNCG’s strategic messaging and navigate communication channels to best position your news and stories with audiences.
+If you have a news or story idea that you would like University Communications to consider, please complete the news/story submission form.

 To support university marketing and strategic communication, UNCGNow is the home for our DSBA Feature stories, which showcase our Do something bigger altogether (#dsba) community.
 These stories, which appear on the UNCG home page and several top-tier web pages, are posted weekly and highlight how the university defines excellence not only by the people we attract, but by the difference they make.